 Freelancing is not that privileged as you think.
 No matter how efficiently you perform your job, chasing clients for payment and getting paid is not less than an uphill battle.
 It’s a nail-biting phase until you get paid.
 But not anymore!
-Virtual payment platforms are the go-to choice and online payment giant like PayPal has turned the tables.
+Virtual payment platforms are the go-to choice and online payment giants like PayPal have turned the tables.

 Freelancers and individual entrepreneurs from more than 200 different countries use this free and user-friendly payment gateway to get paid faster.
 PayPal also supports 25 different types of currencies.
 Being a recognized and trusted platform, even the customers feel secured to make payment.

 What is PayPal?

 Work from home and spread your business globally without any hurdle as PayPal makes it faster, safer, and easier to get paid.
 This digital payment platform was founded long back in 1998 and is well-recognized by people for sending and receiving money online.
 It creates better ways to manage transactions.
 Instead of revealing your bank details to any company or individual, PayPal comes across as a secured third party.

 You just need to sign up and create your PayPal account and instantly start receiving money, either directly in your personal account or PayPal account.
 The email id which you use for signing in to PayPal acts as your PayPal account id.
 Once you receive your payment, it will be visible in your PayPal account dashboard.

 In short, without PayPal, freelancers or individual entrepreneurs could have never experienced the peace and joy of smooth cash flow.

 The bitter part is or rather the reality is PayPal is doing no charity!
 It will charge you a certain amount and you need to pay the PayPal fees for receiving money.

 Despite being so commendable, PayPal revolves around its fees which is seen as a downside.
 But, of course, like you need payments to survive, even PayPal needs to make income to stay in business.
 That is why it charges fees for most business-related transactions.